MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-update-policies.md

   If you don’t configure this policy a desktop shortcut to Microsoft Edge will be created during installation.
   If Microsoft Edge is already installed, this policy will have no effect.

-  If you don't configure this policy for a channel, the 'CreateDesktopShortcut default' policy configuration determines shortcut creation when Microsoft Edge is installed.
+  If you don't configure this policy for a channel, the '[Prevent Desktop Shortcut creation upon install default](#createdesktopshortcutdefault)' policy configuration determines shortcut creation when Microsoft Edge is installed.
 #### Windows information and settings
 ##### Group Policy (ADMX) info
 - GP unique name: CreateDesktopShortcut